Monuments in Tripura

-Tripura is one of the states in the north-eastern regions of India and Agartala is its capital.
-Old Agartala was the residence of the local Rajas until 1844, when the capital moved to the new town of Agartala, which is about four miles away, now the capital of the state of Tripura, on the remote eastern border with Bangladesh and Burma.
-The Ujjayanta Palace, which belongs to the earlier parts of the twentieth century, was designed by Sir Alexander Martin and Sir R. N. Mukherji in a mixed European and Mughal style after the old palace was damaged by an earthquake.
-Among other prominent monuments of Tripura, the most notable is the Mata Bari Temple.
-It is a well-known temple which is regarded as one of the most sacred places in the state where once the wishes are made before God are fulfilled.
+Tripura, a state in the north-eastern India with Agartala as its capital has been the residence of the local Rajas until 1844.
+The Ujjayanta Palace, which belongs to the earlier period of the twentieth century, was designed by Sir Alexander Martin and Sir R. N. Mukherji in a mixed European and Mughal style after the old palace was damaged by an earthquake.
+Among other prominent monuments of Tripura, the most notable one is the Mata Bari Temple.
+It is a well-known temple which is regarded as one of the most sacred places in the state.
 Mata Bari's idol is situated inside the temple and people worship with lots of pomp and glory.

 Manipur is another state of this region which also possesses some of the ancient historical monuments.
 Imphal is the capital city of this Indian state.
 It lies in a beautiful valley, over sixty miles long, at a height of about 2,600 ft above the level of sea.
 There is a large war cemetery managed by the Commonwealth War Graves Commission.
 The most prominent and notable sites with regard to its archaeological and historical importance in Manipur is the site of the old palace and fortress.
 Apart from these, some of the other major monuments include those in the Kangla Fort Complex.
 One of them is the Uttra, ancestral coronation hall belonging to the Manipur kings.
 The installation ceremony was organized at this place.
 The building holding the hall for coronation was destroyed due to air raids at the time of the Second World War.
 The flight of stairs and the remains of the foundation are there.
 Various other Monuments & Archaeological sites in the Kangla Fort Complex are; Ruins of the Citadel, Bheithob, Temple of Shree Shree Govindaji, Temple of Brindabanchandra, Site of Rasmandal, Nunggoibi, Manglen, Site of the two Kangla Shas (mythical beasts) and Nungjeng Pukhri.